CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 First we create an object to store container [metadata](https://github.com/moby/moby/blob/5801c0434500b8a90005f67eb55adb6ef5710aab/daemon/container.go#L130).

-Then like before, we create a root directory for the container, and setup the image data and read-write layer for use by the container.
-Today however, more file systems than AUFS are supported, including `btrfs` and `OverlayFS`.
-To support this, a [driver system](https://github.com/moby/moby/tree/a3eda72f71962cbe413795fcf496d63aa8f15a7a/daemon/graphdriver) abstracts away implementation.
+Then like before, we create a root directory with both the image data and read-write layer inside for use by the container.
+Today the difference is that union mount file system support has grown to include `btrfs`, `OverlayFS` and more.
+To facilitate this, a [driver system](https://github.com/moby/moby/tree/a3eda72f71962cbe413795fcf496d63aa8f15a7a/daemon/graphdriver) abstracts away implementation.

 Finally, the container object is added to the daemon's map of containers, for future use.

 #### Start

-The newly created container is left in the stopped state, now we have to start it.
+The container has been created, but is not yet running.
+Next we [request](https://github.com/moby/moby/blob/468eb93e5acc809248405102db32460fe7efed08/api/server/router/container/container.go#L52) to [start](https://github.com/moby/moby/blob/fcb286895b7043d8c8a6357b9d001e515d560e9f/daemon/start.go#L102) it.

-A request to [/container/&lt;ID&gt;/start](https://github.com/moby/moby/blob/468eb93e5acc809248405102db32460fe7efed08/api/server/router/container/container.go#L52) leads us to [containerStart](https://github.com/moby/moby/blob/fcb286895b7043d8c8a6357b9d001e515d560e9f/daemon/start.go#L102).

 {% highlight go %}
 func (daemon *Daemon) containerStart(container *container.Container, checkpoint string, checkpointDir string, resetRestartManager bool) (err error) {